matloff/TidyverseSkeptic/README.md

 ill-equipped to actually *use* R productively, compared to "graduates" of standard base-R courses -- and *without* Tidy being easier to learn.

-The danger of being wrapped up in hoopla, of course, is that one can lose sight of reality.
+The danger of being wrapped up in hoopla and crusade, of course, is that one can lose sight of reality.
 In my view, this is what has happened with Tidy.

 Equally important is the impact on the R language itself.
 In his